AmethystBird/COMP3016-Lab-Tasks/Lab8/README.md

 int rowIndex = 0;
 ```

 Within the for loop shown, we are going to index across every triangle within the terrain grid.
 The first three indexes of ```terrainVertices``` will then be set.
-The x & z positions will take the values of the columnVertices & rowVertices offset variables respectively.
+The x & z positions will take the values of the column & row verticesOffset variables respectively.
 This will allow the positions of each triangle to be perpetually shifted in order to generate the entire grid.
 For now, we will also keep setting the same green colour to each vertice.

 In order to generate triangles along rows, our ```columnVerticesOffset``` variable is shifted in each iteration of the loop.
 In order to move down a row, ```rowIndex``` is checked against the length of a row (which happens to also be the length of a column) with the ```RENDER_DISTANCE``` variable.
 If this is true, the ```columnVerticesOffset``` variable is set back to its starting position with ```drawingStartPosition``` & ```rowVerticesOffset``` is shifted to the next row.